ahmadizzan/ryo-eth-indexer/README.md

 }
 ```

-Which shows that the events were listened and indexed by the server and the server outputs the aggredated indexed data.
-In the above's example, we can see that user with address "0x709..." have 2 `ETH` transactions, 1 `YFI` transaction, and 1 `GRT` transaction (which we indexed in our server!).
+This shows that the events were listened to and indexed by the server and the server outputs the aggregated indexed data.
+In the above's example, we can see that the user with address "0x709..." has 2 `ETH` transactions, 1 `YFI` transaction, and 1 `GRT` transaction (which we indexed in our server!).

 ## Run tests
 ```